hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/queries/2-create-query.md

 ```

-Remember that we wrapped our App component with `<ApolloProvider>` and passed `client` as a prop.
-We are using the same client prop to send it down to the components.

-We are importing the `Query` component from `react-apollo` and the graphql query we defined above to fetch the todo data.
+We are importing `Apollo` from `apollo-angular` and the graphql query we defined above to fetch the todo data.

 Let's remove the mock `todos` data which was used to populate sample data.